asnakep/poolLeaderLogs/README.md

 <br/><br/>
 - make sure you can access your vrf.skey file (you can copy in it a path of your choice) and remember to keep it as read only ``` chmod 400 vrf.skey ```
 <br/><br/>
-- Set Variables on lines 41-47 of poolLeaderLogs_koios.py:
+- Set Variables on lines 41-47 of poolLeaderLogs.py:
+<br/><br/>
+please see the example in poolLeaderLogs.py
 <br/><br/>
 ### Set your own timezone ###
 <br/><br/>